-Graduating USC students retain their full library privileges for one academic term (such as a semester) post graduation.
-For example, if you graduated in May, your full student privileges are enabled through the summer period and end on the first day of Fall semester.
+Graduating USC students retain their full library privileges for one academic period (a semester) after the end of classes.
+For example, if your last classes ended in May, your full student privileges are enabled through the summer period and end on the last day of the summer term.

 Past that, alumni privileges are described on the USC Libraries borrowing privileges site.
 Please click on the alumni tab.

 Since we are unable to provide alumni with remote access to USC Libraries' e-resources, the following is a list of freely accessible scholarly electronic resources that we recommend:

 - DOAJ - The Directory of Open Access Journals includes freely available peer-reviewed journals on all subjects

 - DOAB - The Directory of Open Access Books provides open access to over 854 Academic peer-reviewed books from 25 publishers

 - PubMed Central - Full-text archive of biomedical and life sciences journal literature at the U.S. National Institutes of Health's National Library of Medicine (NIH/NLM).
 NIH grant recipients are required to deposit their final, peer-reviewed manuscripts in the PubMedCentral archive upon acceptance for publication, with this content to be made publicly accessible within 12 months of publication.
 (PubMed includes additional citations that aren't full text)

 - Sage Open - Communication, Education, Psychology, and other social science journal articles published through Sage.

 - USC Digital Library - Includes photographs, images, and other digitized collections.
 Features over 56,000 USC published theses and dissertations.